Saint John’s wort is a shrub with abundant blooming which requires practically no care at all.

 Prune your Saint John’s wort at the end of winter or at the beginning of spring, before the first buds start opening up, to ensure you’ll have optimal blooming.

-If the foliage has dried out, feel free to cut back to the ground and new shoots will start growing.
+If the foliage has dried out and the shrub looks bare and sparse, feel free to cut back to the ground and new shoots will start growing from the stump.

 Deadheading St John’s wort

 St John’s wort is a repeat-blooming flower.
 Removing wilted flowers will encourage new blooms.

 However, because fresh flowers grow alongside forming fruits, this sometimes isn’t very easy, depending on the variety and the size of the flowers.